snoopspy/gtimediff/readme.md

-G Time Diff Library
+GTimeDiff Library
 ======================================

 # About
-* GTimeDiff is a simple and robust template based time difference measurement library for C++.
+* GTimeDiff is a simple and robust time difference measurement library for C++.

-# Install
+# How to use
-* GTimeDiff consists of only header files, and it requires no library build for using.
-    * For Qt user(based on **QElapsedTimer**)
-      * Include **gtimediff.pri**.
-    * For None Qt user(based on **chrono**)
-      * Just include and use header files in src folder.
+* Just include <b>gtimediff.h</b> header file.

-# Examples
+# Sample
 * See the following code.
 Suppose that it contains a critical routine that consumes too much time.
-You don't know which function is time comsuming.
+You don't know which function is time consuming.
 Anyway, you would like to figure out how long it takes time in each routine.
 In this case, GTimeDiff is a good solution for the problem.

 ```cpp
   doSometing1();